Mainframe (MFT) Market Capitalization Achieves $169.51 Million

-Mainframe (CURRENCY:MFT) traded down 10% against the U.S. dollar during the 24-hour period ending at 10:00 AM E.T. on April 25th.
-During the last week, Mainframe has traded 5.9% higher against the U.S. dollar.
-One Mainframe coin can currently be purchased for approximately $0.0170 or 0.00000035 BTC on major cryptocurrency exchanges.
-Mainframe has a market cap of $169.51 million and $26.20 million worth of Mainframe was traded on exchanges in the last 24 hours.
+Mainframe (CURRENCY:MFT) traded down 10% against the dollar during the 1-day period ending at 15:00 PM ET on April 29th.
+Mainframe has a market capitalization of $169.51 million and approximately $26.20 million worth of Mainframe was traded on exchanges in the last day.
+In the last seven days, Mainframe has traded up 5.9% against the dollar.
+One Mainframe coin can currently be bought for approximately $0.0170 or 0.00000035 BTC on major cryptocurrency exchanges.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.